g-plane/flac.wasm/README.md

 This repository contains wrapper for running those executables on browsers and other environments and scripts for building WebAssembly.
 Those parts are licensed under [MIT](./LICENSE).

-Due to using `flac` and/or `metaflac` indirectly, you may need to use GPL license in your projects.
+Due to using `flac` and/or `metaflac` indirectly, you may be required to use GPL license in your projects.